-Epigenetic regulation mechanisms of gene and transposon expression in plants known to be affected by the stage of growth and changes in the environment.
+Epigenetic regulation mechanisms of gene and transposon expression in plants Genetic information is encoded in DNA base sequences.
+However, epigenetic information outside of the DNA sequence also has been found to play an important role in gene and transposon expression.
+Such epigenetic information including DNA methylation and histone modification is known to be affected by the stage of growth and changes in the environment.
 My research interests are: i) the molecular mechanism that controls epigenetic status in plants; ii) the ways in which epigenetic information is transmitted to the next generation; and iii) the study on the variety and the change of epigenetic regulation systems in plant evolution.